[β] last verified 2026-03-30Β·Reviewed by BankToBTC Team

 Potential issue

-Credit card purchases treated as cash advance
+Credit card charges treated as cash advance (immediate fees + interest); debit card unreliable

 Chase customers usually buy Bitcoin by sending an ACH Transfer to a FinCEN registered exchange.
 Start with step one below.